petrovicluka/MotuNovu/README.md

 1. Open MySQL Workbench and create a new schema.

-2. Import the database schema from the provided SQL file:
+2. Import the database schema from the provided SQL file(motunovu.sql):
    ```bash
    mysql -u <username> -p <schema_name> < motunovu.sql